Embryonic hemoglobin: Hemoglobin Gower 1

-Hemoglobin Gower 1 (also referred to as ζ2ε2 or HbE Gower-1) is a form of hemoglobin existing only during embryonic life, and is the primary embryonic hemoglobin.
+Hemoglobin Gower 1 (also referred to as ζ2ε2 or Hb Gower-1) is a form of hemoglobin existing only during embryonic life, and is the primary embryonic hemoglobin.
 It is composed of two zeta chains and two epsilon chains, and is relatively unstable, breaking down easily.

 Hemoglobin Gower 2

-Hemoglobin Gower 2 (also referred to as α2ε2 or HbE Gower-2) is a form of hemoglobin existing at low levels during embryonic and fetal life.
+Hemoglobin Gower 2 (also referred to as α2ε2 or Hb Gower-2) is a form of hemoglobin existing at low levels during embryonic and fetal life.
 It is composed of two alpha chains and two epsilon chains, and is somewhat unstable, though not as much as hemoglobin Gower 1.
 Due to its relative stability compared to hemoglobin Gower 1 and hemoglobin S, it has been proposed as a subject for reactivation in the adult in cases of severe β thalassemia and hemoglobinopathies in subjects for which the reactivation of hemoglobin F is contraindicated due to toxicity concerns.

 Hemoglobin Portland I

-Hemoglobin Portland I (also referred to as ζ2γ2 or HbE Portland-1) is a form of hemoglobin existing at low levels during embryonic and fetal life, composed of two zeta chains and two gamma chains.
+Hemoglobin Portland I (also referred to as ζ2γ2 or Hb Portland-1) is a form of hemoglobin existing at low levels during embryonic and fetal life, composed of two zeta chains and two gamma chains.

 Hemoglobin Portland II

-Hemoglobin Portland II (also referred to as ζ2β2 or HbE Portland-2) is a form of hemoglobin existing at low levels during embryonic and fetal life, composed of two zeta chains and two beta chains.
-It is quite unstable, more so than even hemoglobin Gower 1, and breaks down very rapidly under stress.
+Hemoglobin Portland II (also referred to as ζ2β2 or Hb Portland-2) is a form of hemoglobin existing at low levels during embryonic and fetal life, composed of two zeta chains and two beta chains.
+It is very unstable, even more so than hemoglobin Gower 1, and breaks down very rapidly under stress.
 Despite this, it has been proposed as a candidate for reactivation in cases of severe α thalassemia or hemoglobinopathies afflicting the alpha chain.

+Hemoglobin Portland III

+Hemoglobin Portland III (also referred to as ζ2δ2 or Hb Portland-3) is a form of hemoglobin which has only been detected in stillborn infants with α thalassemia major, in which the alpha chain is completely absent.
+It is composed of two zeta chains and two delta chains.
+Hemoglobin Portland III is quite unstable, though less so than hemoglobin Portland II.